nearform/react-browser-hooks/storybook/stories/page-visibility/README.md

 ## Page Visibility Hook

-The Page Visibilty hook determines if the current page is visible or not.
+The Page Visibilty hook determines if the current page is the active tab or not.

 Import as follows: